Durham at War

 The Durham at War website contains over 5,000 stories and related material such as diaries and letters, which our volunteers have transcribed to make them easier to read.
 It also publicises First World War centenary events and ongoing research projects in the 2014-18 centenary period.

-The Durham at War website went live in August 2014 and volunteers can contribute information and photos online until at least 2018.
+The Durham at War website went live in August 2014.

 See the Durham at War blog for weekly news about this project.